 Olea Estates is intoducing herbs from Mount Parnon, overlooking our olive tree fields.
 Parnon is a mountain in the southern part of Peloponnese, Greece, at the bottom of which lie our olive groves.
 In the ancient world it was called "Kronion Mountain" after the great Titan Kronos, according to Greek Mythology.
 Mount Parnon covers two million acres and its highest peak is at 6,350 feet.
 About 85% of Parnon is forest land and pastures and the remaining 15% is cultivated for agriculture.
 The climate is mild during winter months.
 It is predominately covered a soil, not rocky mountain, with rich flora, where the rarest of herbs thrive, many of which are used for medicinal purposes.
 Asclepius, the famous ancient Greek God of medicine, healing and physicians with the serpent-entwined staff, which is still the symbol of medicine today, is said to have collected herbs from this mountain to produce his medicine.

-Our herbs are hand picked from Mount Parnon, cultivated with organic methods and certified organic.
+Our herbs are hand picked from Mount Parnon, cultivated with organic methods, certified organic, and naturally dried.

 Stored best in a dry, dark and cool environment.

 Greek Mountain Tea (Sideritis sp.)

 Greek mountain tea (also known as ironwort or shepherd's tea), is a herbal tea, naturally caffeine free, that has been consumed for its healthy benefits for years.
 Research studies have shown to have anti-microbial, anti-inflammatory, antioxidant and anti-spasmodic properties.
 It is rich in a number of natural antioxidants, including flavonoids, and also contains essential oils (source: Journal of Ethnopharmacology, Journal of Physiology and Pharmacology, European Journal of Nutrition, Journal of Medicinal Food).

 Uses: Back home, during cool winter days we remember waking up to the aroma of wild mountain tea boiling on the stove.
 To experience the full flavor of our delicious tea, boil and strain or simply add hot water and enjoy!